intel/thermal_daemon/README.txt

 - Merged changes from mjg59 for adaptive
 - Requires Linux kernel version 5.8 or later
 - By default tries --adaptive and fallback to old style
-- Atleast some level of success to use adaptive option on:
+- At least some level of success to use adaptive option on:
 (not expected to be on par with Windows DPTF)
 Dell XPS 13 9360
 Dell XPS 13 9370